 William Padulo, Director of Operations & Personnel, Funeral Director

-I was born in 1967 to Joseph B. and Betty Ann (Angelone) Padulo in Rochester, where we lived on McNaughton St. along with my sister Joanne (Larry) Thomas.
-I attended Most Precious Blood School from grades 1-8, graduating in 1981.
-I graduated from Aquinas Institute in 1985 and went to SUNY Canton College in Canton, NY.
+My parents, Joseph B. and Betty Ann (Angelone) Padulo raised my sister, Joanne (Larry) Thomas and I in Rochester, where we lived on McNaughton Street.
+I was born in 1967 and eventually attended Most Precious Blood School, completing grades 1-8.
+I attended Aquinas Institute and graduated in 1985.
+From there I went to SUNY Canton College in Canton, NY.

-Having been friends with the Perotto family since the 3rd grade, I would often spend time at the funeral home and as I grew older I would help out there, usually driving the limousine for funerals or helping out at calling hours.
-In 1992 I started working full time and decided to further my education and obtain my Funeral Director's license.
-I graduated from Simmons Institute of Funeral Service in Syracuse with an Associates Degree in January of 1994 and became a Licensed Funeral Director in 1995.
+Having been friends with the Perotto family since the 3rd grade, I often spent time around the funeral home.
+As I grew older I helped out there, usually driving the limousine for funerals or helping out at calling hours.
+In 1992 I started working there full time and eventually decided to further my education and obtain my Funeral Director's license.
+I graduated from Simmons Institute of Funeral Service in Syracuse with an associate's degree in January of 1994, becoming a Licensed Funeral Director in 1995.

-I have been a Greece resident since 1988 and in 1994 I married Ellen Schmidt, who is a lifelong Greece resident and a teacher's assistant at Greece Arcadia High School.
-We have two beautiful daughters together, Hannah who graduated from Greece Odyssey and attends Elmira College and Sarah, who attends Greece Odyssey.
+I have been a Greece resident since 1988.
+In 1994 I married Ellen Schmidt, who is also a life-long Greece resident and a Teacher's Assistant at Greece Arcadia High School.
+We have two beautiful daughters, Hannah who graduated from Greece Odyssey and now attends Elmira College and Sarah, who attends Greece Odyssey High School.
 We are parishioners at Our Mother of Sorrows Church.
 In our spare time we enjoy watching basketball and softball games, going out to dinner with friends, spending time with our neighbors, and families, and enjoying our swimming pool.

 I feel very fulfilled being a funeral director.
-To have the opportunity to guide people through the toughest time of their lives is a great privilege.
-It is very rewarding to have people really appreciate all that you do for them and over the years I have met many people who have become my friends.
-It really is a great honor to be there for families in the community.
+To have the opportunity to guide and lend support to families through the toughest time of their lives is a great privilege.
+It is rewarding to have people appreciate all that you do for them over the years.
+I am fortunate to call many of them my friends.
+It truly is an honor to help the families in this community.